 The kids are growing and changing before our very eyes these days.

-David had his first “sleepover” last weekend.
+D had his first “sleepover” last weekend.
 We had arrived home from our trip to Maine, and before we even got into the house, the little neighbor boy from two doors down bounded over with an invitation to his 7-year birthday party that very night, a sleepover party.

-We have become very fond of this family in the nine months we’ve lived in this neighborhood and thoroughly trust their parenting and supervision, so without any time to consult one another in private, Paul and I agreed to let David try it out.
+We have become very fond of this family in the nine months we’ve lived in this neighborhood and thoroughly trust their parenting and supervision, so without any time to consult one another in private, Paul and I agreed to let D try it out.
 We figured that if he wanted to come home, we were just a few steps away, and we fully anticipated a middle of the night phone call.

-But David surprised us both by staying the entire time, and when Paul went over to retrieve him the next morning to come home and get ready for church, he cried because he didn’t want to leave.
+But D surprised us both by staying the entire time, and when Paul went over to retrieve him the next morning to come home and get ready for church, he cried because he didn’t want to leave.
 I guess his first sleepover can be considered a success.

 Surprisingly, it wasn’t nearly as painful for me as I’d feared.
 I actually got a full night’s sleep and didn’t worry for more than a moment, but that could be from the sheer exhaustion of traveling all day, rather than maternal peace of mind.